chainstack/docs/docs/subgraphs/README.md

 ::: tip See also
 Learn about Chainstack Subgraphs and indexing and querying data from the blockchain:

-* [Get started with Subgraphs](/subgraphs/quickstart.md)—a short guide to get you up and running quickly with Chainstack Subgraphs.
+* [Get started with Subgraphs](/subgraphs/quickstart.md)—a guide to get you up and running with Chainstack Subgraphs.
-* [Manage your Subgraphs](/subgraphs/manage-your-chainstack-subgraph.md)—helpful "How to" information about managing your subgraphs in the Chainstack console.
+* [Manage your Subgraphs](/subgraphs/manage-your-chainstack-subgraph.md)—information about managing your subgraphs in the Chainstack console.
 * [Tutorial](/subgraphs/tutorial/README.md)—a step-by-step tutorial about how to deploy the Lido subgraph with Chainstack.

 :::